 Questions: What process does the district use to select devices and other digital technologies?
 Who is involved in the decision-making process?
 Do all students have access to a device both at school and at home?
 Do all schools have sufficient broadband access for students and teachers to use the digital tools provided?
 How does the district monitor classroom implementation of the digital tools, materials, and resources provided?
 Have evaluation tools and rubrics been modified to assess personalized learning implementation?
 Are online learning programs and learning management systems capable of providing real-time and actionable information about student progress?
-How does the district monitor and respond to technology issues that arise at each school?
-What evidence is there that digital tools and programs are aligned with one another?
+How does the district provide technical assistance to each school?
+What other TA resources may be needed to adequately support schools?
 Does the district have a strategic plan for developing and maintaining digital-age classrooms and learning opportunities?
 Does the plan address the need for robust infrastructure/systems and how to ensure data privacy/security of students and staff, how sufficient resources for technology will be provided, and how partnerships can support digital-age classrooms and learning opportunities?

-In order to expand students' competencies to better prepare for college and/or career, many researchers and educators are calling for student-centered instructional approaches that individualize instruction to meet each student's strengths and challenges, while continuing to hold high expectations for all learners (Friedlaender et al., 2014; Le, Wolfe, & Steinberg, 2014).
+In order to expand students' competencies to better prepare for college and/or career, many researchers and educators are calling for student-centered instructional approaches that individualize instruction to meet each student's strengths and challenges, while continuing to hold high expectations for all learners (Friedlaender, et al., 2014; Le, Wolf, & Steinberg, 2014).
 Personalized Learning (PL) is based on enhancing the degree to which K-12 education is student-centered to ensure positive and equitable learning outcomes for all students.
 To implement PL at scale, the use of technology is often (but not always) essential (Patrick, Kennedy, & Powell, 2013).
 Technology in digital-age classrooms can amplify the reach and the role of teachers by providing immediate feedback and scaffolding, easy small group formation based on students' learning needs, easier collaboration on projects (e.g., Google Docs), and enhanced capacity for creation of learning products (Education Elements, n.d.).
-The teachers' role is never replaced (Redding, 2016), but may shift towards a focus on higher-level tasks and critical thinking (Education Elements, n.d.).
-Districts implementing PL must ensure that teachers have the tools, resources and materials to support their work in digital-age classrooms as they provide personalized learning opportunities for students that maximize their learning.
+Districts implementing PL must ensure that teachers have the tools, resources, and materials to support their work in digital-age classrooms, and also ensure that the necessary infrastructure and technical supports are in place to support schools as they personalize learning opportunities for students that maximize their learning.